-DOE must follow specific statutory criteria for prescribing new or amended standards for covered products, including ceiling fans.
+DOE must follow specific statutory criteria for prescribing new or amended standards for covered products, including EPSs.
 As noted, EPCA requires that any new or amended energy conservation standard prescribed by the Secretary of Energy ("Secretary") be designed to achieve the maximum improvement in energy efficiency (or water efficiency for certain products specified by EPCA) that is technologically feasible and economically justified.
 (42 U.S.C.
 6295(o)(2)(A)) Furthermore, DOE may not adopt any standard that would not result in the significant conservation of energy.
+(42 U.S.C.
+6295(o)(3)) The Secretary may not prescribe an amended or new standard that will not result in significant conservation of energy, or is not technologically feasible or economically justified.
 (42 U.S.C.
 6295(o)(3))